 Most ASCs provide care to Medicare beneficiaries and, thus, must meet federal government requirements and demonstrate continual compliance with Medicare standards.
 There are additional federal laws all ASCs must comply with, such as the Health Insurance Portability and Accountability Act (HIPAA).
 In addition, ASCs must meet specific requirements and obtain a state license in virtually every state.
-Visit our State Law Database for more information on state requirements.
+Visit our Medicare Certification

 In order to be paid by Medicare, ASCs must enter into an agreement with Medicare and meet its certification requirements, known as the Conditions for Coverage.
 Additionally, some states and private payers require that ASCs meet Medicare’s Conditions for Coverage.

 These requirements are comprehensive and cover every aspect of an ASC, from facility design to patient care.
 ASCA’s member-only certification page provides ASC operators all the information they need to make the potentially daunting Medicare certification process easy.

 CMS also produces a State Operations Manual which includes guidance for surveyors, often referred to as the Interpretive Guidelines.
 The guidance specific to ASCs can be found in Appendix L: Interpretive Guidelines for ASCs.
 In addition to reiterating the text of the Conditions for Coverage, this document provides guidance on the meaning of the rules and further advice on how ASCs should comply.